If you do an internet search using the phrase ‘Benefits of investing in real estate’ you’ll find nearly 180,000,000 results.

 Here are 12 of the biggest reasons why so many people today consider real estate to be the best investment around:

-Monthly passive income is similar to dividend-paying stocks, except with rental real estate there’s a lot more cash flow.
-When you invest in turnkey rental property and hire a local property manager to handle the daily details, the time you have to spend on the investment is limited to monthly performance reviews with your manager – and depositing your monthly profits.
+Monthly income is similar to dividend-paying stocks.
+When you invest in turnkey rental property and hire a local property manager to handle the daily details, the time you have to spend on the investment is limited to monthly performance reviews with your manager – and potentially depositing your monthly profits.

 3. Use leverage to boost returns

 Many real estate investors use a conservative LTV of 75% (25% down payment and 75% mortgage) to exponentially increase cash flows and diversify and grow a rental property portfolio.
-Leverage lets you use OPM (other people’s money) to boost ROI and cash-on-cash returns that increase your wealth year after year.
+Leverage lets you use OPM (other people’s money) to boost ROI and cash-on-cash returns that can increase your wealth.

 4. Direct control of investments

-When you invest in the stock market, you’re putting money in the hands of people you don’t know.
-Managers of ETFs, mutual funds, and REITs don’t know who you are either, and may be more concerned about their take-home pay than your best interests.
+When you invest in the stock market, you’re putting money into the hands of people you don’t know to manage for you.
 On the other hand, investing in real estate gives you complete control over how, when, and where to invest.

 5. Hedge against stock market volatility